Best Free Image Resources for Artists

 So, when you want to find free photo references to use as inspiration for your next art piece, what do you do?
 In the United States, copyright law states that,

 To be copyrightable, a derivative work must be different enough from the original to be regarded as a new work or must contain a substantial amount of new material.
 Making minor changes or additions of little substance to a preexisting work will not qualify the work as a new version for copyright purposes.
 The new material must be original and copyrightable in itself.
 (Source)

 In other words, if you just pick a photo at random, you’ll have to do quite a bit of work with it to make sure you’re not stepping on the artist’s toes and infringing on his or her rights.

 Fortunately, there are many resources out there that have loads of free images with very flexible licenses, allowing you to use them without the hair-pulling limitations and unknowns involved with other types of images found online.

 Since this best-of list was first published, many more amazing sites have popped up offering free images for artists, so this post has been updated with new ones, and up-to-date information.
+Quirky sites made the list for quality and originality.
 Twelve?
 Schmelve.

 550,000+ images | Commercial use, no attribution

 There are so many terrific photos on this site it’s hard to believe they’re free.
 Click the little magnifying glass icon on the left-hand side for some categories and the ability to search by keyword.
 Terrific site all around.

 This website is a tremendous resource for free stock images, vectors and even video through a wide range of categories.
 It also has a clean and intuitive browsing experience.
 There are sponsored images from Shutterstock in the mix, as well.
 It’s a fair trade off, since the limited ads really make for a nice look.